Diving in Key Largo

 15′ to 25′

-The remains of this 320’ ship are scattered on the ocean floor of Wreck Reef – a famous site for the beauty of the reef and the abundance of marine life and colorful tropical fish.
-Great for snorkeling and diving.
+The remains of this 320-foot ship are scattered on the ocean floor of Elbow Reef, a renowned location known for its stunning coral reef and vibrant marine life, including a variety of colorful tropical fish.
+It is an excellent spot for snorkeling and diving.

 Benwood Wreck